dataserver/noisegen/README.md

 # noisegen
 Python program (GUI/PySide2)
 It's just an audio mixer of 10 audio files playing in an infinite loop.
-I use to create white noise because mixing 10 different audio can only create noises :D
+I use it to create white noise by mixing 10 different audio channels, each channel with unique audio sound :D

 # screenshot